-[transport/tcp_b]
+[transport_tcp_b]

 transport_type=tcp

 local_address=hostb

 '''

-Assuming hosta and hostb are the host names assigned to the two network interfaces, we now have separate configurations that can use top on the respective networks.
-The above file sets the A side configuration as the default, meaning we must manually bind any entities we want to use the other side to the B side configuration.
+Assuming hosta and hostb are the host names assigned to the two network interfaces, we now have separate configurations that can use tcp on the respective networks.
+The above file sets the config_a configuration as the default, meaning we must manually bind any entities we want to use the other side to the config_b configuration.